 As we discussed above, commonly, they have used for herding the sheep.
 So, think about it.

 Let’s say you have a farm and the primary purpose of having dogs to herding for your farm.

 So, you have to be a little concerned about this situation.
 Because it’s necessary to have at least partially webbed feet.

 This means if he keeps as a herding dog, he has to walk above various types of surfaces.
 So, it’s necessary to have webbed feet.

-If you keep border collie as a domestic pet for cuddling purposes and looking small protection to your home, just forget about webbed feet.
+If you keep border collie as a domestic pet for cuddling purposes and looking for small protection to your home, just forget about webbed feet.
 Because he stays most time in your home.
 They are very intelligent and drive.
 So, don’t care about it.

-But if you’re still worried about it, why don’t you go and see a veterinarian to see if everything’s okay?
+But if you’re still worried about it, why don’t you go and see a veterinarian see if everything’s okay?